galahado/My_Obsidian_Vault/Chuanqi/AWS/EC2/EC2.md

 ## Spot Fleets
 ### spot block
 you can use it to stop your spot instances from being terminated even if the spot price is goes over your max spot price

-time limit
+### time limit
 1 - 6 Hours

-spot fleet
+### spot fleet
 a collection of Spot instances and (optional) On-Demand instances

 ## Vmware Cloud

 vmware vCenter can be deployed on AWS cloud

-## Outposts
+## AWS Outposts

-when talking about bringing AWS to your data center, you should consider AWS Outposts
+when talking about bringing AWS to your data center, you should consider _AWS Outposts_

 Outposts rack